 How to access ADHD CBT on the NHS

-It is helpful that the NICE Guideline for NHS England, does recommend that ADHD CBT should be available, at least on a group basis.
+It is helpful that the NICE Guideline for NHS England recommends for ADHD alternative treatments to medication, such as ADHD CBT, to be available.
 However, the reality of the situation is that very few areas provide any service.
-Some areas may not provide CBT, but may have an ADHD nurse that provides a similar service.
+Some areas may not provide CBT, but may have an ADHD nurse or ADHD coach that provides a similar service.
 A good place to find out about services in your area is to go to a local peer support group.

-If you think you would benefit from ADHD CBT, we would encourage you to request it.
-If the service is not available in your area, you can request an ‘out of area’ referral to the National ADHD Clinic at the Maudsley Hospital, London.
-An ‘out of area’ referral is a special referral that causes your local NHS to have a funding meeting that determines, on a case by case basis, whether a service for that patient will be funded.
+If you think you would benefit from ADHD CBT, we encourage you to request it.
+If the service is not available in your area, you can request an ‘out of area referral' to the National ADHD Clinic at the Maudsley Hospital, London.
+An ‘out of area’ referral is a special referral that causes your local NHS to have a funding meeting that determines, on a case-by-case basis, whether a service for that patient will be funded.
 From our experience with peer support groups, most ‘out of area’ referrals are successful, or the local NHS makes special arrangements locally to provide that service to that patient.
-Therefore, once again we would urge you to request ADHD CBT, not only can it be very effective in terms of improving symptoms, but requesting the service also sends a message to the NHS that there is a demand for this service.
-For many people, when they have ADHD CBT, it is the first time they have spoken to any therapist who understands and acknowledges ADHD, and for many people this can be life changing.

 How to request an ‘out of area’ referral